Have you ever felt like there was something wrong with you, that you were different from other people, didn’t fit in?

 Indoors, it’s the opposite; I love bright lights.
 I’m usually the only one in any given room who doesn’t want the institutional lighting turned off.

-2. Marriage, kids, a house, retirement.
-Yes, technically no, no and double-no.
+2. Marriage, home ownership, retirement.
+Yes, no and double-no.

 Statistically speaking, it’s normal to dream of having any or all of the above.
 But I’m not normal…

 Marriage always struck me as unwise before the age of 50, so I waited till then to marry.
 How normal is that?
-Given my singlehood, I didn’t get around to producing any children of my own, but I’m gifted with a wonderful stepdaughter.
+(I got around being single that long by dating my husband for more than a decade first.)

 Then there’s other people’s dream of owning a home.
 It’s not mine.
 Houses require upkeep, and who’s going to do that when I can barely commit to flossing my own teeth?